The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe

 and $\Bar{\rho}$ is its mean value.
 Hence, the Schrodinger equation combined with Poisson's equation ultimately determines the dynamics of FDM in the non-relativistic limit, called the \textit{wave formulation} of the FDM dynamics.

 Sometimes it is convenient to use another formulation for describing the FDM dynamics, namely \textit{the fluid formulation}; for example, when one is interested in the perturbation theory of FDM \citep{Hui}.
-To this end, one can use the so-called Madelung transformations.:
+For this purpose, one can use the so-called Madelung transformations,

-By the above substitution, the imaginary and real parts of the Schrodinger equation take the form of continuity and Euler equations, respectively
+By the above substitution, the imaginary and real parts of the Schrodinger equation take the form of continuity and Euler equations, respectively,